When will my scholarship be paid?

-Scholarship payments for Trimester 1 2016 are made progressively within 4 weeks after census date (31 March 2016) for selected scholarships only, once eligibility is confirmed.
+Scholarship payments for each trimester/semester are made progressively within 4 weeks after the census date for selected scholarships only and once eligibility is confirmed.

 International student bursary payments

-Your invoice will not include your bursary payment until after it has been applied, which will be within 4 weeks after census date (31 March 2016).
+Your invoice will not include your bursary payment until after it has been applied, which will be within 4 weeks after census date.
 You will be required to pay the minimum 50% of your total fees by the due date on your invoice.
-We recommend that you check your online invoice again before 25 April to make sure your bursary payment has been applied and to see the balance you will need to pay.
+We recommend that you check your online invoice again about a month after census date to make sure your bursary payment has been applied and to see the balance you will need to pay.

 Student contributions/tuition fees